JoergHeseler/stl-validator-for-archivematica/README.md

 You can test the validator using the sample files located in the [test](./test/) folder.

+Files that are error-free end with the filename "_valid" and return error code "0" when validated with this script.
+However, files that contain errors return error code "1" when validated.

 ## Dependencies

 [Archivematica 1.13.2](https://github.com/artefactual/archivematica/releases/tag/v1.13.2) was used to analyze, design, develop and test this script.